Weather and climate effects on Lyme disease exposure: Tick entomology

 After the larvae have fed, they drop off the host and molt to nymphs.
 The nymphs then overwinter and their activity almost completely ceases until late spring.
 They emerge the following year in May, June, and July.
 This emergence is just before the new generation of larvae hatch, allowing the nymphs to transmit tick-borne disease to new generations of hosts.
 This increases the possibility that the next generation of larvae will also become infected.
 Nymphs usually attach and feed on small mammals and birds.
 After feeding, nymphs drop off and molt to adults that will reappear in the fall of the same year.
 Adults seek medium to large mammalian hosts, primarily deer.
 Once adulthood is reached, ticks no longer hibernate during the winter and may become active on warm winter days.

 Climate

 The incidence of Lyme disease is tied to many factors including climate.
 Certain regions worldwide supply the proper conditions for ticks to flourish.
 Ticks like habitats with at least 85% humidity and can only practice host questing at temperatures greater than 7 C. In order to find microclimates that are suitable ticks will use thermoreceptors to detect these proper conditions.
 One region with especially suitable climate for ticks is the northeastern United States.
 This region is part of a temperate and humid zone presenting the ideal conditions for tick survival.
+Warmer temperatures that are favourable for plant growth create an ideal condition for vegetation to thrive and these temperatures are beginning to arise in earlier spring due to climate change.
+This can lead to earlier tick emergence and questing behaviour which in return allows for extended periods of human-tick interactions.